arnisoph/saltstack-skeleton-formula/README.rst

 2. Add changes, test them, update docs (README.rst) if possible
 3. Submit your pull request (PR) on Github, wait for feedback

+But it’s better to `file an issue <https://github.com/bechtoldt/saltstack-skeleton-formula/issues/new>`_ with your idea first.

 TODO
 ----